Halloween Events in the Greater Tokyo area –

 Halloween Festa at Seibu Yuenchi

-Seibu Amusement Park opens their “Halloween Festa” from the middle of September.
-Trick or treat and parades.
+Seibu Amusement Park usually open their “Halloween Festa” from the middle of September.
+Among the popular events is Trick or treat and parades.
 Official website.
-English information on In Saitama coming soon.
+Unfortunately it looks like they will not have Halloween events this year.
+But they haven’t confirmed either way yet.

 Halloween World Warabi